 2.16.1 Is the steam engine pressure system supported by an inspection certificate issued by a competent person?

-R engine p inspectic the valid and chec indicates efully the steam ressure-system on certificate.
-Check ity of the certificate k the terminology the pressure system tisfactory condition.
-Steam engine pressure systems must be supported by an inspectio certificate.
-Pressure system inspection certificates must: relate to the vessel being examined; and, be completed by a competent person; and, indicate satisfactory condition; and, must be less than 14 months old or within any 'run-out' date. n Supporting information on the assessment of pressure system inspection certificates is provided at
+Read carefully the steam engine pressure system inspection certificate.
+Check the validity of the certificate and check the terminology indicates the pressure system is in a satisfactory condition.
+Steam engine pressure systems must be supported by an inspection certificate.
+Pressure system inspection certificates must:

+- relate to the vessel being examined; and,

+- be completed by a competent person; and,

+- indicate satisfactory condition; and,

+- must be less than 14 months old or within any 'run-out' date.